NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/placemark-picking.md

         });

         /**
-         * Delegates events to the pick handler or the native World Wind navigation handlers.
+         * Delegates events to the pick handler or the native WorldWind navigation handlers.
          */
         @Override
         public boolean onTouchEvent(MotionEvent event) {